 The British Council was founded in 1934 and incorporated by Royal Charter in 1940.
 We are a public corporation, a charity and an executive non-departmental public body with operational independence from the UK government.
-Our Patron is HM Queen Elizabeth II and HRH The Prince of Wales is our Vice-Patron.

 The Royal Charter, which governs our work, sets out the objects for which we exist.
 These are:

 "[to] advance [....] any purpose which is exclusively charitable and which shall

 (a) promote cultural relationships and the understanding of different cultures between people and peoples of the United Kingdom and other countries;

 (b) promote a wider knowledge of the United Kingdom;

 (c) develop a wider knowledge of the English language;

 (d) encourage cultural, scientific, technological and other educational cooperation between the United Kingdom and other countries; or